nebulousman/HA-configuration/README.md

 # HA-configuration
-Repository syncs with Home Assistant configuration to provide a remote copy of files and history of changes for recovery and troubleshooting but more importantly to engage the Home Assistant community and learn.
+Repository syncs with Home Assistant configuration to provide a remote copy of files and history of changes for recovery and troubleshooting and more importantly, to engage/collaborate with the Home Assistant community to learn.